Sam-Martin/Sam-Martin/content/post/2021-07-25-Typescript-Function-Parameter-Contravariance.md

 {{<tweet 1418896064434905092>}}

+I **still wasn't right** in my half-earned 'oooh' moment.
+It's not about functions being subtypes of other functions, it's about functions being *arguments* to other functions!

 To sum it up, the question is: Why does the following not throw an error?

 {{< highlight typescript >}}